 - Increased operational efficiencies: Consolidating water and wastewater services under a single organization will increase operational efficiency, providing a consistent level of service to meet the highest standards in Canada.

 - A strong, unified voice: AFNWA represents its member communities and will be responsible for all aspects of water and wastewater services.
 With a unified Atlantic First Nations voice, we can deliver quality services and negotiate better contracts and pricing with water services venders, while providing high standards for procurement that maximizes benefits to all communities.

-- Economic development opportunities: Having clean, safe drinking water and wastewater will encourage small businesses and industries to expand into First Nations communities, resulting in economic opportunities.
+Economic development and planning support: Having clean, safe drinking water and wastewater will encourage small businesses and industries to expand into First Nations communities, resulting in economic opportunities.

 Will AFNWA affect jobs in my community?

 AFNWA’s Board of Directors (BOD) resolved that all First Nations Operators will be offered employment at the time of transfer.
 These Operators will be supported with further training and career opportunities.
 Our goal is to build First Nations capacity.